 Similar Posts

-U.S. Refuses to Accept Iran as a Regional Power – RAI with Trita Parsi Pt 1/3
+U.S. Attempts to Destabilize Iran Have Failed – RAI with Trita Parsi Pt 2/3

 Have long enjoyed Gerald’s analysis.
 But it was only with this interview that I realized how exciting and profound a scholar he is.